Transformation problem: Non-Marxian critiques

 could with equal cogency be "transformed" into:

 Surplus value is therefore the [Marxist] disguise of profit which must be removed before the real nature of profit can be discovered.

 Samuelson not only dismissed the labour theory of value because of the transformation problem, but provided himself, in cooperation with economists like Carl Christian von Weizsäcker, solutions.
 Von Weizsäcker (1962), along with Samuelson (1971), analysed the problem under the assumption that the economy grows at a constant rate following the Golden Rule of Accumulation.
 Weizsäcker concludes:

-The price of the commodity today is equal to the sum of the 'present' values of the different labour inputs.Even during the 19th century, Austrian economist Eugen von Böhm-Bawerk criticizes Marx's solution as being inconsistent : while in the first chapter of the first volume of The Capital Karl Marx explained that the value of any commodity was generally reflected by the quantity of labor required, inequality being only a temporary exception, this therefore means that the level of value generated is completely independent of the quantity of capital of a company, in other words, the organic composition of capital (i.e. the ratio between the quantity of capital and the quantity of labor) of a company has no impact on the profits generated.
-However when faced to the transformation problem, Karl Marx is forced to reconsider his thesis, thus he explains in the third volume of Capital that after production, capitalists will reallocate their capital towards companies having made the highest rates of surplus value until the rate of surplus value stabilizes for all companies in a sector of production (since capital is not a source of value and therefore of profit for Marx), thus, the prices of goods will go from 'induced' by the value of labor to price of production (the sum of wages and annual profits), "The value and price of the commodity coincide only accidentally and exceptionally."
-However, Böhm-Bawerk pinpoints the contradiction formulated with the relation between the value and the price of the good in the first volume, thus, the Marxist theory appears contradictory and the labor theory of value illogical.
+The price of the commodity today is equal to the sum of the 'present' values of the different labour inputs.

+During the 19th century, Austrian economist Eugen von Böhm-Bawerk criticized Marx's solution as being inconsistent.
+While in the first chapter of the Volume I of Capital Karl Marx explained that the value of any commodity was generally reflected by the quantity of labor required, inequality being only a temporary exception, this therefore means that the exchange value generated is completely independent of the ratio between worker and capital of a company.
+Karl Marx, however, explains in Volume III of Capital that after production capital will move into industries having made the highest rates of profit causing a tendency for the rate of profit to equalize between sectors of production, thus labor values and prices of production will not be equal in practice - which Bohm-Bawerk essentially ignores.
+Böhm-Bawerk's position rests on the contradiction formulated with the relation between the value and the price of the good in the first volume, arguing that in the abstraction of labor value from exchange value to price of production, the central argument behind the existence and unethical nature of surplus labor value falls apart, as adding up values in the aggregate ultimately ends up rendering the initial justification void.